-Assistive Technology is a technology that’s been specifically designed to help a person with a disability to perform a task.
+Assistive technology is a technology that’s been specifically designed to help a person with a disability to perform a task.
 For example, a screen reader such as JAWS is assistive technology.
-Assistive technology alone will never guarantee access for people with disabilities because things like websites or software, they really must be designed with accessibility in mind for people to actually be able to use them.
+Assistive technology alone will never guarantee access for people with disabilities because websites and software must be designed with accessibility in mind for people to be able to use them.

-Accessible technology is a technology that’s been designed with the needs of a lot of different users in mind.
-Its technology with built-in customization features so that the user can really individualize their experience to meet their needs.
+Accessible technology is a technology that’s been designed with the needs of many different users in mind.
+It often includes built-in customization features so that the user can individualize their experience to meet their needs.

 - Is there a study website or an online component?
 If so, is it fully accessible?

 - Are videos captioned and audio described and are audio recordings transcribed?

 - Can all interactive features (media players, quizzes, flashcards, etc.) be completed by keyboard alone (no mouse required)?

 - Before selecting a vendor/supplier/publisher, request an accessibility conformance document such as a Voluntary Product Accessibility Template (VPAT).
 If they have no VPAT request an accessibility status or roadmap.

 - Submit the VPAT or roadmap to the Accessible Technology Program Manager.

 - Evaluation: The Accessible Technology Program Manager will review and work with you on the evaluation of the product.
 ITS may request trial products to do further testing on the product.